-The Trivium and classical education is not a curriculum, but an approach to education and learning.
-The goals are to take advantage of what children do best at each stage of their development.
+The Trivium is not a curriculum, but an approach to education and learning.
+The goals is to take advantage of what children do best at each stage of their development.
 The Trivium consists of three stages of learning that fit a child’s God-given abilities.

 Children build a strong foundation by learning the rules and facts of subjects (phonics, spelling, grammar, addition and multiplication tables) using jingles or songs that they will remember.
 This goes hand-in-hand with using age-appropriate manipulatives.